Punctured logarithmic maps: Splitting and gluing

 with $\Delta$ the product of diagonal embeddings and the other arrows defined in \eqref{Eqn: ev_bE}, \eqref{Eqn: ev_bL}, and \eqref{Eqn: splitting morphism}, is cartesian in the category of fs log stacks.
 We remind the reader that all products in this square are taken over $B$.

 An analogous statement holds for $\tau$ replaced by a decorated global type $\btau=(\tau,\bA)$. \end{theorem}

 \begin{remark} We note that it is important that we use the weakly marked moduli spaces here.
-Indeed, there exist simple examples of (strongly) marked punctured maps which may be glued to a punctured map which is only weakly marked.
-This arises as saturation issues in the above fiber product description may introduce nilpotents. \end{remark}
+Indeed, there exist simple examples of (strongly) marked punctured maps which may be glued to {obtain} a punctured map which is only weakly marked.
+This arises as saturation issues in the above fiber product description may introduce nilpotents. {For an explicit example, see \cite[Ex.\,4.5]{G22}.
+We also note that this is essentially the same saturation issue as in Remark~\ref{rem:weak vs strong}, and the examples are closely related.} \end{remark}

 The proof of the theorem, given further below, is based on the following gluing result for punctures with a section.